Mourinho not surprised by United's defeat to Valencia

 A Carlos Soler strike and a Phil Jones own goal condemned the Red Devils to a loss at Mestalla, with a Marcus Rashford header proving mere consolation.

-United had already secured its place in the last 16 of the Champions League, but a victory would have seen it finish top of Group H given Juventus suffered a shock 2-1 defeat to Young Boys.
+United had already secured their place in the last 16 of the Champions League, but a victory would have seen them finish top of Group H given Juventus suffered a shock 2-1 defeat to Young Boys.

-Mourinho made eight changes to the team that beat Fulham 4-1, with Paul Pogba restored to the starting line-up and the likes of Romelu Lukaku, Andreas Pereira and Fred given the chance to impress ahead of the weekend's Premier League clash with Liverpool.
+Mourinho made eight changes to the team that beat Fulham 4-1 last Saturday, with Paul Pogba restored to the starting line-up and the likes of Romelu Lukaku, Andreas Pereira and Fred given the chance to impress ahead of Sunday's Premier League clash with Liverpool.

 However, when asked if he had learned anything from the match, the United boss told a news conference: "No, maybe you did.
 Not me.
 I didn't learn anything from this game.
 Nothing that happened surprised me at all."